Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: Additional comments

 \subsection{Soliton random walk}

 Throughout our analysis we considered the soliton to be at rest at the bottom of the host halo gravitational potential well.
-Simulations in Ref.~\cite{Schive:2019rrw} (see also discussion in~\cite{Li:2020ryg,Chowdhury:2021zik,Chiang:2021uvt}) suggest that, instead, the soliton may be constantly moving in a random walk at the centre of the halo.
-For the halo studied in~\cite{Schive:2019rrw}, which was intended to mimic the dwarf galaxy Eridanus II with a virial mass of order $\sim10^{10}$~M$_\odot$, the range of the soliton motion was found to be of the same order as the soliton core radius, with a time scale of order the gravitational dynamical time scale.
+Simulations in Ref.~\cite{Schive:2019rrw} (see also discussion in Refs.~\cite{Li:2020ryg,Chowdhury:2021zik,Chiang:2021uvt}) suggest that, instead, the soliton may be constantly moving in a random walk at the center of the halo.
+For the halo studied in~\cite{Schive:2019rrw}, which was intended to mimic the dwarf galaxy Eridanus II with a virial mass of the order of $\sim10^{10}$~M$_\odot$, the range of the soliton motion was found to be of the same order as the soliton core radius, with a timescale of the order of the gravitational dynamical timescale.